It’s a dreaded feeling that I know only too well: the frustration of my boyfriend once again coming too quickly when we have sex.

 The reasons why communication is important

-First of all, let’s look at the reasons why communication is essential if you want your partner to last longer:
+First of all, let’s look at the reasons why communication is essential if you want your partner to improve his sexual stamina:

-- Most options for fixing the problem involve his agreement.
+- He needs to be willing to try different techniques and/or treatments.
 If he doesn’t accept the situation and take some responsibility, the problem probably won’t go away on its own.

 - He may need to do some solo work to understand how his body works.
 Many techniques for developing control need him to take some time to himself to practice them.